ska-sa/spead2/doc/tutorial/tut-2-send.rst

 In this section we'll build up the code a piece at a time, for both Python and C++.
 At the end of each section you will find the complete code for reference.
-It can also be found in the :file:`examples` directory in the spead2 repository.
+It can also be found in the :file:`examples/tutorial` directory in the spead2 repository.

 We'll start with some boilerplate: